AmelieGersch/Epichloe_gene_level_comparison/README.md

-Compare at gene level, synteny between our 6 strains
+Compare at gene level, synteny between our 6 Epichloe strains